 Ojaipedia: tips for your Festival experience

-Everything you need to know to immerse yourself in and prepare for the 2026 Ojai Music Festival!
+Welcome to Ojaipedia, where you can find everything you need to immerse yourself in and prepare for the 2026 Ojai Music Festival, from tips and reccomendations, to deeper context on programming.

 CONTENTS